 The role of the Attackers is to destroy the 4 Portals situated around the island.
 These are located through the gates that exist to stop monsters getting through and able to cast damage on the Void Knight.
 Once the lander arrives you will most likely head towards either the east or the west gate.
 The first person to get to the gate should open it and wait until everybody else who is running towards that gate has gone through then shut it to stop and monsters getting through.

 When running through the gate you will notice that ahead of you are the portals you are assigned to destroy.
-On the novice lander, portals start with 20,000 life points and 25,000 on the intermediate and veteran landers.
+On the novice lander, portals start with 20,000 life points and 25,000 on the intermediate, and 50,000 on the veteran landers.

 Each portal is weak against a certain type of attack: